-The ENO chorus is one of the finest professional operatic ensembles in the UK today.
+The ENO Chorus is one of the finest professional operatic ensembles in the UK today.

-Tracing its roots to the founding of Sadler’s Wells Opera Company by Lilian Baylis in 1931, the ENO Chorus is committed to bringing opera sung in English to the widest possible audiences in thrilling and theatrically inventive productions.
+Tracing its roots to the founding of the Sadler’s Wells Opera Company by Lilian Baylis in 1931, the ENO Chorus is committed to bringing opera sung in English to the widest possible audiences in thrilling and theatrically inventive productions.

-The ENO Chorus has participated in several recordings as part of Chandos’ Opera in English series, and has appeared in ENO Screen live broadcasts of Peter Grimes, Benvenuto Cellini, Carmen, La traviata, The Pirates of Penzance, The Barber of Seville and The Mikado.
+The ENO Chorus has participated in several recordings as part of Chandos’ “Opera in English” series, and has appeared in ENO Screen live broadcasts of Peter Grimes, Benvenuto Cellini, Carmen, La traviata, The Pirates of Penzance, The Barber of Seville and The Mikado.
 Members of the ENO Chorus regularly perform principal roles at ENO, and participate in the work of ENO Baylis, the company’s learning and participation team.

 At the 2016 Laurence Olivier Awards, the ENO Chorus and Orchestra won the award for Outstanding Achievement in Opera, and the Chorus were named Chorus of the Year at the 2016 International Opera Awards.

-Assistant Chorus Master
+Assistant Chorus Master – Mark Biggins

 Amy Kerenza Sedgwick